Erickdf1991/Erickdf1991/README.md

 👋 Hi!
-I'm Erick, a Latam Data Analyst at 3M, with over 10 years of experience in BI, SQL, and Supply Chain.
+I'm Erick, a Latam Data Analyst at 3M and a Data Scientist, with over 10 years of experience in BI, SQL, and Supply Chain.

 🔹 Specialist in Power BI, DAX, and SQL (Snowflake, SQL Server) 🔹 Experience with Python (Pandas, PySpark) for data analysis